-The Wellington Embroiderers’ Guild is a society founded almost 50 years ago to encourage people to participate in and excel at embroidery.
+The Wellington Embroiderers’ Guild is a society founded just over 50 years ago to encourage people to participate in and excel at embroidery.
 Despite the name ‘guild’ members do not have to be professional embroiderers, we welcome beginners right through to seasoned experts.

 Some of the ways the guild promotes embroidery include:

 - Promoting co-operation and exchange of ideas among people interested in embroidery.